Skip to content

 Atomic Operation Patterns

-By this point, we have thoroughly broken down the std::atomic operation set, the six memory orders, fences and barriers, std::atomic_ref, and std::atomic_wait.
-But taken in isolation, these tools only answer the question of "how"—how to perform an atomic addition, how to issue a release store, or how to wait for a value to change.
-Real-world engineering practice demands patterns: given a specific concurrency problem, which atomic operations should we choose, and what memory order combinations should we use, to solve the problem both correctly and efficiently?
+By this point, we have fully decomposed the std::atomic operation set, the six memory orders, fences and barriers, std::atomic_ref, and std::atomic_wait.
+However, taking these tools in isolation only answers the "how" question—how to perform an atomic addition, how to issue a release store, or how to wait for a value to change.
+Real-world engineering practice requires patterns: when facing a specific concurrency problem, which atomic operations should we choose, and what combination of memory orders will solve the problem correctly and efficiently?

-In this chapter, we focus on several of the most classic atomic operation patterns.
-These patterns were not invented in a vacuum—they come from battle-tested solutions in real systems like the Linux kernel, database engines, and high-performance networking frameworks.
-We will break down the "why" behind each pattern: why it is designed this way, why the memory order cannot be weaker, and why a seemingly harmless change can introduce a bug.
+In this article, we focus on several classic atomic operation patterns.
+These patterns were not invented in a vacuum—they come from solutions repeatedly verified in real-world systems like the Linux kernel, database engines, and high-performance network frameworks.
+We will deconstruct the "why" of each pattern: why it is designed this way, why the memory order cannot be weaker, and why a seemingly harmless change might introduce a bug.

-The patterns we cover include: SeqLock, Double-Checked Locking, reference counting, publish-subscribe flags, lock-free max/min tracking, stop flags, and spinlocks.
-Each pattern comes with complete code and a step-by-step semantic analysis.
+The patterns we cover include: SeqLock (Sequence Locking), Double-Checked Locking, reference counting, publish-subscribe flags, lock-free min/max tracking, stop flags, and spinlocks.
+Each pattern is accompanied by complete code and step-by-step semantic analysis.

 Pattern Motivation

-A classic solution to the reader-writer problem is the reader-writer lock, but its cost is high—even when there are only read operations, it requires the full flow of lock() / unlock(), involving atomic operations or even system calls.
-In many scenarios, reads vastly outnumber writes (such as sensor data collection and reading, or fetching system time), and we want read operations to be as lightweight as possible—ideally, completely lock-free.
+A classic solution to the readers-writer problem is the reader-writer lock, but its cost is high—even if there are only read operations, it requires the full overhead of a lock/unlock cycle, involving atomic operations or even system calls.
+In many scenarios, the read frequency is far higher than the write frequency (e.g., sensor data collection and reading, system time retrieval).
+We want read operations to be as lightweight as possible—ideally, completely lock-free.

-SeqLock is designed for exactly this.
-Its core idea is to use a spinlock to protect the writer (only one writer at a time), but it does not block readers at all—readers check a sequence number to determine whether the data they read is consistent.
-If the sequence number changes during a read (indicating a writer modified the data), the reader simply retries.
+SeqLock is designed for this.
+Its core idea is: use a spinlock to protect the writer (only one writer at a time), but do not block the reader at all—the reader determines if the data read is consistent by checking a sequence number.
+If the sequence number changes during the read (indicating a writer modified the data), the reader simply retries.

 Implementation